 - Start timer to poll for Live Assist chat events as it will need to sit in the middle of the chat between the visitor and agent passing messages back and forth.

 4. Adds an onTimeEvent method to poll for messages from the Agent and pass them to the visitor.

 5. Adds a CreateLiveAssistActivity and GetCRMWebAPI helper methods which authenticate against the CRM to create the Chat Activity.
 See https://support.liveassistfor365.com/hc/en-us/articles/360006209673 for more information on how to authenticate.

-A Full list of Context Data attributes are listed in our Context Service Introduction article.
-A common list of attributes are found within the ContextData.cs file on this example, although these are not needed if you are creating your own Chat Activity.
+A Full list of Context Data attributes is listed in our Context Service Introduction article.
+A common list of attributes is found within the ContextData.cs file on this example, although these are not needed if you are creating your own Chat Activity.